cosmiclens/arXiv-2003.11558/README.md

 - a number of ``CosmoSIS v1.6`` configuration files that produce posteriors for the various analyses we perform.

-> **Notice:** The notebook has not been fully commented yet, so it might be
+> **Notice:** The notebook has not been fully commented, so it might be hard to
-> hard to follow later sections.
-We will remedy this as soon as possible.
+> follow later sections.

 We are working on the DES Y1 version of the Buzzard catalogue.
 To follow along, you will need _either_